Complete rules of Physics Brawl Online

 • The competition ends 3 hours after its start.

-• The winning team is the team with the highest number of points.
+• The winner becomes the team with the highest number of points.

-• Immediately after the competition is finished, the preliminary results are published.
+• Immediately after the competition has finished, the preliminary results are published.

 • The contestants may appeal to the organizers up to 30 minutes after the end of the competition.
 Their remarks will be considered and eventually reflected in the results.